Transmon Floquet analysis¤

 state_indices = [0, 1] # get data for ground and first excited states

-# express operators in eigenbasis of transmon
+# Express operators in eigenbasis of transmon

-hilbert_space = scq.HilbertSpace([tmon])
+hilbert_space = scq.HilbertSpace([qubit_instance])

 hilbert_space.generate_lookup()